Self-consistent microscopic calculations for electron captures on nuclei in core-collapse supernovae

-First, in Fig. \ref{fig:fig2}(a), we show the density evolution of the electron-to-baryon ratio $Y_e$.
+First, in Fig. \ref{fig:fig3}(a), we show the density evolution of the electron-to-baryon ratio $Y_e$.
 Up to $\rho = 10^{11}$ g/cm${}^3$, we observe almost no impact of FF rates on the $Y_e$, as the pool of relevant nuclei consists of light and medium-mass nuclei for which mostly GT transitions are relevant.
 However, as the density increases beyond $10^{11}$ g/cm${}^3$ there is a significant impact of FF transitions, driving additional deleptonization and decreasing $Y_e$.
 As can be seen in Fig. \ref{fig:fig1}(e), at $\rho = 10^{11}$ g/cm${}^3$, the NSE averaged pool of nuclei extends up to $Z = 45$, with ECs on nuclei beyond $Z = 30$ having a significant contribution from the FF transitions.
 Ultimately, including FF transitions results in a 3\% reduction of $Y_e$ close to the saturation density.
-By including the shell-model rates where available [GT(SM+EDF)], small differences in $Y_e$ can be noticed up to $10^{11}$ g/cm${}^3$.
+By including the shell-model rates [GT(SM+EDF)], small differences in $Y_e$ can be noticed up to $10^{11}$ g/cm${}^3$.
+As explained above, under these conditions they result in a slightly higher $Y_e$ because the GT(EDF) rates tend to be larger than the shell-model rates, increasing the deleptonization.
 However, for $\rho > 10^{11}$ g/cm${}^3$, the trajectory is almost independent of whether we use the SM rates or EDF rates for $pf$-shell nuclei.
-The density evolution of $Y_e$ directly affects the time evolution of the neutrino luminosity $L_\nu$, shown in Fig. \ref{fig:fig2}(b).
-Before the bounce at $t \sim t_{bounce}$, the EC is dominated by $pf$-shell nuclei, and we observe almost no influence of FF transitions.
+The density evolution of $Y_e$ directly affects the time evolution of the neutrino luminosity $L_\nu$, shown in Fig. \ref{fig:fig3}(b).
+Before the bounce at $t \approx t_{bounce}$, the EC is dominated by $pf$-shell nuclei, and we observe almost no influence of FF transitions.
 However, due to faster deleptonization with FF transitions included, the peak neutrino luminosity is delayed by around 0.7 ms and decreases in amplitude by almost 5\%, resulting in an overall considerably different luminosity profile.
-Finally, in Fig. \ref{fig:fig2}(c), we display the central velocity as a function of the enclosed mass, which determines the effective mass of the underlying proto-neutron star (PNS).
+Finally, in Fig. \ref{fig:fig3}(c), we display the central velocity as a function of the enclosed mass, which determines the effective mass of the underlying proto-neutron star (PNS).
 Including FF transitions within the new EC dataset leads to around a 7\% reduction in the mass of the PNS.